 But most of all, I loved you enough to say 'No' when I knew you would hate me for it.
 Those were the most difficult battles of all.
-I am glad I won them, because in the end, you won something too."
+I am glad I won them because, in the end, you won something too."

 Age Appropriate Tasks

-Below are some suggested tasks that would be appropriate to begin introducing you child to doing.
+Below are some suggested tasks that would be appropriate to begin introducing your child to doing.
 Every child will not be able all these tasks at this age.
 Some judgment is required on your part as to when your child is mature enough to handle these particular chores.

 - Straighten bedroom well